Kabali: Other territories

 Kabali grossed US$15.70 million (₹105 crore) till its tenth day.
 The film had earned US$11.20 million (₹75.27 crore) in its first four-day weekend overseas, breaking the record previously held by Dhoom 3 (US$10.32 million) as the highest-grossing first weekend for an Indian film in overseas markets.
-According to International Business Times in May 2017, the film's final overseas gross was $15.65 million.

 Critical response

 Kabali was a highly anticipated film throughout the country, but the film received mixed reviews.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 64% based on 11 reviews, with an average rating of 5.83/10.